imanmansour86/Note-Taker/README.md

 GET /api/notes

-Reads the db.jso file and return all saved notes as JSON
+Reads the db.jso file and returns all saved notes as JSON

 ![main](Develop/public/images/get-apinotes.png)

 POST /api/notes

-Receives a new note and add it to the db.json file, and then return the new note to the client
+Receives a new note and add it to the db.json file, and then returns the new note to the client.
+Each new added note has unique id when it's saved, this is done by using [npm UUID](https://www.npmjs.com/package/uuid) package

 ![main](Develop/public/images/post.png)